HoriaBosoanca/Minecraft-Go/.github/README.md

 ![](/.github/README.png)
 # Downloading
-### Linux
 Download the game on [itch.io](https://redplayer333hhh.itch.io/raygocraft).
-Make sure you download both files and run the executable while it's in the same directory as the png.
-Alternatively, git clone this repository and run it's executable located in /bin.
 # Building
+1) Have both go and git installed on either OS.
+2) Git clone the repository.
+### Windows
+3) Either run the run.bat script (double click in file explorer or ".\run.bat\" in powershell) or just run the existing executable: ".\bin\raygocraft.exe".
 ### Linux
-After cloning the repository and "cd"-ing into the project directory, run the "go build" command to generate the executable or use chmod +x run.sh and run the script with ./run.sh.
-One of the project dependencies (raylib-go) might require extra dependencies, which can be installed as described [here](https://github.com/gen2brain/raylib-go?tab=readme-ov-file#requirements).
+3) Give permission to the run.sh script with "chmod +x run.sh", then run it with "./run.sh", or just run the existing executable: "./bin/raygocraft".